 4. Avoid wearing hats.
 While thinning hair may be a reason to throw on a hat, wearing a snug cap that presses down on the scalp and pulls at the hair may actually increase the amount of hair you lose.
 Pulling long hair back in a tight ponytail can also cause breakage and hair loss.

 5. Go easy on the styling products and treatments.
 Cleansers and styling products with alcohol, sulfates and ammonia as well as dyes and hot styling tools can damage the hair follicle and cause breakage and loss.
 Look for more natural products that are gentle on your hair.

 6. Look for ways to reduce stress.
 Hair loss can be expedited by stress and anxiety.
 Do what you can to unwind and reduce stress throughout the day.
 Meditation, aromatherapy, breathing exercises, a warm bath and yoga are all great options.

-While we cannot guarantee these methods will completely stop or reverse your hair loss, they're a step in the right direction to hopefully slow the process.
-If your hair loss is progressing, speaking with your doctor will also help determine a cause and they can provide additional treatment methods.
+Much research has been done already regarding hair loss.
+While we cannot guarantee these methods will completely stop or reverse your hair loss, they're a step in the right direction to hopefully slow down the process and help your scalp to maximize its potential.
+If your hair loss is progressing, speaking with your doctor or local health practitioner will also help determine a cause and they can provide additional treatment methods.

 Related Articles:The 5 Top Supplements for Hair HealthTry Black Currant for Hair, Skin, Nail BenefitsCommon Causes for Hair Loss